-The EU Taxor is a classificat system laid do in Regulation 2020/852, establishing a of environme sustainable economic activities.
-Tha Regulation do not include a socially sustainable economic activities.
-Sustainable investments v an environme objective might be aligned with the

-Taxonomy or not.
+The EU Tax is a classific system laid in Regulatio 2020/852. establishing of environm sustainable economic activities. $\top$ Regulation not include socially sustainable economic activities.
+Sustainable investment an environmental objective might be aligned with the Taxonomy or not.

 What environmental and/or social characteristics are promoted by this financial product?